goel-shashank/Cannon-AI/README.md

 + B - Throw a Bomb

 ### Board Settings
-The board is an n x n board.
+The board is an n x m board.
 The top-left corner point is the origin.
 The horizontal direction towards the right is the positive x-axis.
-The vertical direction towards up is the positive y-axis.
+The vertical direction towards down is the positive y-axis.
+The indexing begins with 0 in both the directions.

 #### Moving a Soldier
 To move a soldier from (1, 2) to (2, 4).